aurigma/GraphicsMill.Samples/README.md

 Combines several images by drawing a bitmap over another one.
 It respects the transparency and alpha channels.

+### C.06.
+Artistic Frame

+*/C.Drawing/C.06.ArtisticFrame/*

+Adds an artistic frame to the image.

 ## D. Font and Text

 */D.FontAndText/*